Algorithmic Stability of Heavy-Tailed Stochastic Gradient Descent on Least Squares: Algorithmic Stability of Heavy-Tailed SGD on Least Squares Regression

 which holds with probability at least $1- \delta_1-2\delta_2$.
 Furthermore, for some $\alpha_0 > 1$, if we have

 where $\phi$ is the digamma function, then the map $\alpha\mapsto c(\alpha)$ is increasing for $\alpha \in [\alpha_0,2)$. \item[(iii)] The stability bound is tight in $\alpha$. \end{enumerate} \end{theorem} Informally, this result illuminates the following facts: (i) When subject to heavy tails, i.e., $\alpha<2$, the algorithm is stable only when a surrogate loss is used with $p<\alpha$. (ii) For $1\leq p<\alpha<2$, the stability level $\varepsilon_{\text{stab}}$ is upper-bounded by a function of $\alpha$, $p$, and the variance of the data distribution $\sigma^2$.
 Furthermore (and perhaps more surprisingly), for a given \emph{heavy-tailedness threshold} $\alpha_0 \in (1,2)$, if the data variance is sufficiently large as in \eqref{eqn:sigma_bound}, the stability bound becomes monotonically increasing for $\alpha \in [\alpha_0, 2)$, which indicates that as the algorithm becomes more stable it gets heavier-tailed.
 However, this relation holds as long as the heaviness of the tails does not exceed the threshold $\alpha_0$. (iii) We further show that, there exists a data distribution $P_X$ such that $\varepsilon_{\text{stab}}$ is lower-bounded by a function, which also depends on $\alpha$, $p$, and $\sigma^2$.
 In the proved lower-bound, the terms depending on $\alpha$ have the same order as of the ones given in the upper-bound of Theorem~\ref{thm:1d_main}.
 Hence our stability bound is tight in $\alpha$.
 Combined with point (ii), this result suggests that the generalization error might not be globally monotonic with respect to the heaviness of the tails under our modeling strategy.
+On the other hand, for a fixed data distribution where $\sigma^2$ is given, \eqref{eqn:sigma_bound} provides a `guideline' for choosing the optimal tail index $\alpha$ in the sense of algorithmic stability.